 Your Safety Experience Will Probably Satisfy a Behavior Style Need

-In the DISC behavior system, I am a High I/High S (High I over High S).
-If you need information about the DISC system, you can download my free S&R Keys file from smilessparksuccess.com.
-The file also explains six basic values to help you identify your guiding values and rank your other values.
+In the DISC behavior system, I am a High I Influence/High S Steadiness (High I over High S).
+If you need information about the DISC system, visit smilessparksuccess.com.
+My website also explains six basic values to help you identify your guiding values and rank your other values.
 Knowing your value ranking could help in identifying your safety experience.